Tips for Landlords to Get Security Deposit Money Owed

 For example, they should remove all trash, leave the property broom swept clean and should return the keys to you, the property manager or the building superintendent.

-Send the tenant a letter within “X” amount of days of their move-out (as determined by your state law).
-Return the applicable amount of security deposit to the tenant.
 If you have kept any or the entire security deposit, you must give an itemized list of expenses explaining why you have kept the money.
 If the tenant has not provided you with a forwarding address within 30 days of move-out, you may not be legally obligated to return the security deposit.

 The tenant can file a claim in small claims court to try and recover the money.
 If you have not followed the laws of your state, county, or city exactly, they may be able to take back the security deposit, even if you were otherwise entitled to keep it.
-For example, in some states, if you did not notify a tenant in writing as to the bank name, address, and interest rate at which their security deposit was held, you may not be allowed to keep any money owed to you.
+For example, in some states, if you did not notify a tenant in writing of the bank name, address, and interest rate at which their security deposit was held, you may not be allowed to keep any money owed to you.